AlessandraSalanitri/Human-Computer-Interaction/README.md

 # Human-Computer-Interaction
-Critical Reviews Report and Prototype
+Critical Reviews Report and Prototype with Figma.

 # This critical review aims to increase the website’s accessibility and enhance the overall user experience.